secretuniversity/all-aboard-vuejs-box/app/tutorial/guide.md

 ## Storing the Contract

-In order to store the compiled `contract.wasm.gz` to `LocalSecret`, we need to use a wallet funded with some SCRT.
+In order to store the contract on `LocalSecret`, we need to use a wallet funded with some SCRT.
 Transactions that modify contract state require a bit of gas in the form of the native SCRT token.

 > This is `LocalSecret` SCRT, not to be confused with testnet or mainnet secret.

 ### Create a Wallet

-`LocalSecret` comes with a set of [pre-defined wallets](https://docs.scrt.network/secret-network-documentation/development/tools-and-libraries/local-secret#accounts) you can use in development.
+`LocalSecret` comes with a set of [pre-defined wallets with mnemonics](https://docs.scrt.network/secret-network-documentation/development/tools-and-libraries/local-secret#accounts) you can use in development.
 Below, create a key for the pre-defined `a` wallet.

-> We're using the `--recover` flag which will prompt you for the mnemonic for the wallet.
+> We're using the `--recover` flag for an existing wallet, which will prompt you for the mnemonic.

 ```bash
 secretcli keys add --recover myWallet